21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 4. Slowly lower the top of your head towards the ground.

-5. Once your head is about to make contact with the ground, pause for a second.
+5. Once your head is about to contact the ground, pause for a second.

 6. Then slowly push back until your arms are straight, and you’re in the inverted V position.